If your staff work to a rota, how much notice do you give them of their upcoming shifts?

 Elsewhere, however, things are beginning to change...

-In some areas of the US, for example, predictive scheduling laws dictate that employees must receive their rota a set number of days before they’re due to work.
+In some parts of the US, for example, predictive scheduling laws dictate that employees must receive their rota a set number of days before they’re due to work.

-Hanging onto your employees’ rotas until the last possible moment is likely to cause problems further down the line, however, and will usually mean more stress, and work, for you in the long-run and potentially even resulting in staff handing in their notice due to the frustrations that late rotas can cause.
+But hanging onto your employees’ rotas until the last possible moment is likely to cause problems further down the line, creating more stress and work for you in the long-run and potentially even resulting in staff handing in their notice due to the frustrations that late rotas can cause.

-Aim to send out your rotas two weeks (14 days) in advance of their upcoming shifts.
-This will give you more opportunity to handle requests, make necessary changes, and will reduce the likelihood of staff showing up late or missing their shifts entirely.
+Aim to send out your rotas two weeks (14 days) in advance of staff's upcoming shifts.
+This will give you more opportunity to make necessary adjustments, and will reduce the chances of staff showing up late or missing their shifts entirely.